Restraining Order Basics

 Even though there is one form of restraining order in Massachusetts, there are really five variants or types, based on substantial differences in how a person can get one, and how long each type lasts.

-The first category is called an emergency order, which is obtained by simply calling the police and asking for an order.
+The first category is called an emergency order, which is obtained by simply calling the local police and asking for an order.
 Yes, it is that simple.

 Ask and you shall almost always receive.
 Section 5 of the Restraining order statute allows a person to merely make a call, claim fear of abuse, and ask for a restraining order.

 When the police get such a call from a person who wants a restraining order, they in turn phone an “on call” judge any time of day or night.
 There is always a judge on duty to take these calls for restraining orders around the clock, every day of every year.
 The judge can - and usually does - issue an order over the telephone to the police officer.
 The officer writes the relevant information about the parties on a form, notes that the judge has approved it, and then the police delivers it to the defendant, the person who is the target of the order.

 Sometimes the only notice to the defendant is by a telephone call from the police officer to the target, and that has been ruled sufficient notice under the law.